tejasbg19/VSDIAT_Advanced_Physical_Design_Using_Skywater130nm_PDK/README.md

    - While not strictly ASICs, Field-Programmable Gate Arrays (FPGAs) offer reconfigurable logic.
    - Can be programmed to perform specific functions, providing flexibility similar to ASICs but with less performance optimization.

-## Advantages of ASICs

-1. **Performance**:
-   - ASICs can offer high-speed operation and low latency due to their specialized design.

-2. **Power Efficiency**:
-   - ASICs are often designed to minimize power consumption, making them suitable for battery-powered devices.

-3. **Size**:
-   - ASICs can be designed to be compact, which is important for space-constrained applications.

-4. **Cost**:
-   - While ASIC development can be expensive upfront, it can lead to cost savings in mass production due to optimized designs and lower component count.
 ## ASIC Design Flow

 The ASIC design flow outlines the process of designing and fabricating an Application-Specific Integrated Circuit.
-Below are the key steps involved in the ASIC design flow:
+The flow can be boardly be clasified into **Front End** & **Back End**:
+The Front End involes:

 1. **Specification and Architecture Definition**:
    - Define the requirements and functionality of the ASIC.